day0market/pyalgotrader/docs/cta_backtester.md

-note：can usemultiprocessingLibrary to create multiple processes to achieve parallel optimization。E.g：If the user's computer is2nuclear，The original optimization time1/2；If the computer is10nuclear，The original optimization time1/10。
+ note ： can use multiprocessing library to create multiple processes to achieve parallel optimization .  e.g ： if the user's computer is 2 nuclear ， the original optimization time 1/2； if the computer is 10 nuclear ， the original optimization time 1/10.

 &nbsp;

-Exhaustive arithmetic operations：
+ exhaustive arithmetic operations ：

-- Click on“Parameter optimization”Push button，Will pop up“Optimization parameters”window，Used to set the optimization goal（Such as to maximize the Sharpe ratio、Maximize revenue ratio retracement）And set the parameters to be optimized and optimization interval，Figure。
+-  click on “ parameter optimization ” push button ， will pop up “ optimization parameters ” window ， used to set the optimization goal （ such as to maximize the sharpe ratio ,  maximize revenue ratio retracement ） and set the parameters to be optimized and optimization interval ， figure .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_backtester/optimize_setting.png)

-- After setting the parameters to be optimized，Click on“Optimization parameters”The bottom of the window“confirm”Button to start the callCPUMulti-process multi-core parallel optimization，At the same time log output related information。
+-  after setting the parameters to be optimized ， click on “ optimization parameters ” the bottom of the window “ confirm ” button to start the call CPU multi-process multi-core parallel optimization ， at the same time log output related information .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_backtester/optimize_log.png)

-- Click on“Optimization Results”Button to see the optimization result，FIG combination of parameters is based on a target value（Sharpe Ratio）They are arranged in descending order from。
+-  click on “ optimization results ” button to see the optimization result ， fig combination of parameters is based on a target value （ sharpe ratio ） they are arranged in descending order from .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_backtester/optimize_result.png)

 &nbsp;

-### Genetic Algorithms
+###  genetic algorithms

-Genetic algorithm principle：
+ genetic algorithm principle ：

-- Enter the name of the parameters to be optimized、Optimization interval、The optimum step，And the optimization target；
+-  enter the name of the parameters to be optimized ,  optimization interval ,  the optimum step ， and the optimization target ；

-- Global parameter combination is formed，The combined data structure is embedded within the list of tuples，which is\[[(key, value), (key, value)] , [(key, value), (key,value)]]，Parameter combinations the global data structure exhaustive algorithm different。The purpose of this is conducive to cross swap between parameters and mutation。
+-  global parameter combination is formed ， the combined data structure is embedded within the list of tuples ， which is \[[(key, value), (key, value)] , [(key, value), (key,value)]]， parameter combinations the global data structure exhaustive algorithm different .  the purpose of this is conducive to cross swap between parameters and mutation .
 ```
     def generate_setting_ga(self):
         """"""